Presidential and Vice-Presidential Visits

 Eisenhower visited the area at the invitation of Gov. Walter Goodland in July, 1946, arriving via the Milwaukee Road.
 He and his four brothers stayed a week at Moody's Big Woods Lodge, eight miles west of Boulder Junction.
 On July 21 he visited the state YMCA camp at Boulder Junction.
 History Afield.

 Ike was a guest in Eagle River, staying with friends at the Everett Resort in 1949 (before he was president).
 This according to Backward Glances in the Vilas County News-Review, July 29, 2009.
+On July 31, 2019, Baclward Glances noted the same visit, this time stating that he played golf at the Eveerett Golf Club.

 He visited Minocqua as the guest of Howard Young at his estate on Lake Minocqua in 1948, 1965, and 1967.
 History Afield.
 President Eisenhower and his wife visited the Indian Bowl in 1965, when the tribe honored the former president with the Ojibwe name Giniw-Wi-Giizhig, or Golden Eagle.
 Indian Bowl